 Notice the rules we've followed:

 Many databases allow you to build a search using multiple lines, as well.
-If you use the PubMed 'Advanced' search page, CINAHL, PsycInfo, and many others, you can:
+If you use CINAHL, PsycInfo, and many others, you can:

 In PubMed, CINAHL and other clinically-focused databases, on the left-hand side of the results list there will often be a set of filters.
 These filters help narrow down your question even more - especially PubMed.